-Do not issue any tenders or commence any site-works, without first contacting ATCO to assess whether any ATCO assets may be affected by proposed works.
+It is not recommended to issue any construction tenders or commence any site-works, without first contacting ATCO to assess whether any ATCO assets may be affected by your proposed works.
 You should obtain advice in writing from ATCO regarding the separation distance required and any relevant conditions that may be imposed prior to calling for tenders.

 You should specify in the tender / construction documentation that the successful site-contractor will need to comply with the requirements of this document (as a minimum).
-For works near High Pressure Gas Infrastructure, the requirements of Section 6 will also apply.
+For works near Critical Asset Infrastructure the requirements of Section 6 will also apply.
 These include the use of an Approved Locator to search for, and visually identify, the existing gas pipelines on site immediately prior to commencing any site-construction or any site-works, to confirm and visually verify the accuracy and relevance of any proving results that were obtained during the design stage.